caleb-wo/WeatherApp/README.md

 ## Goals

 - **[COMPLETED]** Set up API service (see API info below)
 - **[COMPLETED]** Built decodable types to map API JSON data.
 Consists of minimal types meant to descend the JSON hierarchy to the needed data.

-- **[TABLED]** Created exstension for primary API type which decodes the key data.
+- **[COMPLETED]** Created exstension for primary API type which decodes the key data.
 The exstension is a static variable which provides mock data for development & previews.
 - **[COMPLETED]** Main page styling

   - [x] Forecast Day page

   - [x] .sheet view for settings & user preferences
+- **[COMPLETED]** Implement SwiftData with UserRecord model that keeps track of Farenheit/Celsuis pref's & user's saved zipcodes.
+- **[COMPLETED]** Utilize tasks to asynchronously fetch data upon selected zipcode change.
 - **[IN PROGRESS]** Day weather data focus page
 - **[UP NEXT]** TBD.
 Whatever I want.
 I'd like to find a way to optimize or utilize SwiftData so we'll see =).

 ## Technology